Sauli Niinistö: Personal life

-Niinistö married his first wife, Marja-Leena (née Alanko), in 1974 and they had two sons.
+Niinistö married Marja-Leena Alanko in 1974 and they had two sons.
 Marja-Leena was killed in a car crash in January 1995.
 Niinistö wrote about the time after the death of his first wife in his book Viiden vuoden yksinäisyys (translation: "Five years of loneliness").

 While a cabinet minister, Niinistö, as a widower, was romantically involved with MP Tanja Karpela, a former beauty queen and later Minister of Culture.
 Karpela's Centre Party was in opposition and Niinistö was considered the second-most influential man in government.
-In 2003 Karpela and Niinistö announced their engagement, which they ended in 2004.
+In 2003 Karpela and Niinistö announced their engagement, which was ended in 2004.

 In 2005, Niinistö met Jenni Haukio, who at the time worked for the National Coalition Party and interviewed Niinistö for the Nykypäivä magazine.
 They later became romantically involved but kept the relationship secret from the public until the wedding on 3 January 2009.
 In October 2017, the couple announced that they were expecting a child, and they subsequently had a son, who was born in February 2018.
 In 2017 Niinistö and Haukio's dog Lennu went viral across the world.

 Niinistö is the uncle of Ville Niinistö, a Green League MP from Turku, former leader of the Green League and former Minister of the Environment.
-Whereas, ex-Minister of Defence Jussi Niinistö is not related, and their family names have different origins.
+However, he is not related to ex-Minister of Defence Jussi Niinistö, and their family names have different origins.

-Niinistö is a survivor of the 2004 Indian Ocean earthquake.
+Niinistö is a survivor of the 2004 Indian Ocean earthquake and tsunami.
 He escaped the ensuing tsunami by climbing a utility pole with his son in Khao Lak, Thailand.

 Niinistö is a devout Christian and member of the Lutheran Church.

 Niinistö enjoys roller skating in his spare time, and in the winter he often plays ice hockey.

 Beside his native language, Niinistö also speaks English and Swedish.